NOC-MDP/latlon/README.rst

 Distance calculations are based on the latlonUTM package.

-Transformation between lat/lon and UTM is now based on pyproj, in favour of a C extension.
+Transformation between lat/lon and UTM is now based on utm, in favour of a C extension.
+Pyproj has been considered but was found too slow.